 Step by Step: Setting Up Eggplant Functional

 This basic setup assumes that the SUT is a laptop or desktop machine.
-You can find out more about the many technologies you can test with Eggplant Functional on the Eggplant website.
+You can find out more about the many technologies you can test with Eggplant Functional by searching for it on the Keysight website.

 Follow the steps below to install and license Eggplant Functional, then set up a connection to your first SUT.